Install Pi-hole on Ubuntu Server

 curl -sSL https://install.pi-hole.net | bash

-• Enable Pi-hole DHCP in Settings → DHCP
+• Enable in Pi-hole → Settings → DHCP

 pihole -g # Update blocklists